1996 Indianapolis 500: IRL/CART split

-In the summer of 1994, George announced he was going to start a new series, the Indy Racing League, with the Indianapolis 500 as its centerpiece.
-CART had been sanctioning the sport of Indy car racing since 1979, with the exception of the Indianapolis 500 itself, which was sanctioned singly by USAC.
-The first USAC/CART "split" in 1979 had already caused major controversy in the sport.
-USAC continued to sanction paved championship races outside of Indianapolis as late as 1981, but by 1983 dropped all races outside of Indy.
-An arrangement around that time was put in place to recognize the Indianapolis 500 on the CART schedule, and it would pay points towards the CART championship.
-The Indy 500 would be contested by the CART-based teams, along with numerous part-time and "Indy only" entries.
-Stability returned, and the sport settled into a relative harmony through 1995.
-Rules between the two sanctioning bodies were vastly similar, and for the most part, the same chassis and engines were used by both, with only minor technical differences.

-George blueprinted the new Indy Racing League as a lower-cost alternative to CART, with an emphasis on attracting American drivers, an all-oval schedule, and new cars with normally-aspirated, "production-based" engines.
-As a result, the Indy 500 would no longer be recognized on the CART calendar, and the machines currently used in the CART series would no longer be allowed at the Speedway starting in 1997.
-Furthermore, due to a planned "rules freeze", CART's 1996 model year chassis and engines would technically be prohibited as well.
+In the summer of 1994, George announced that the Indianapolis Motor Speedway would create its own series, the Indy Racing League, with the Indianapolis 500 as its centerpiece.
+George blueprinted the new series as a lower-cost alternative to CART, with an emphasis on attracting American grassroots drivers, an all-oval schedule, and new cars from 1997 with normally-aspirated, "production-based" engines, targeting a reduction in performance.
+As a result, the Indy 500 would no longer be recognized on the CART calendar, and machines used in the CART series would no longer be allowed at the Speedway starting in 1997.
+Furthermore, due to a planned "rules freeze", CART's 1996 model year chassis and engines were excluded as well.

 Almost immediately, a turbulent political controversy erupted, with participants, media, fans, manufacturers, and sponsors all apprehensive of the sport's direction and pending shakeup.
 The prevailing opinion around the CART paddock was largely negative regarding the formation of the IRL.
 The 1995 season and 1995 Indy 500 were held as normal, but under a growing cloud of uncertainty about the future of the sport.
 During the summer of 1995, and into the offseason, the two factions of CART and the IRL were unable to reconcile on much of anything, and the "split" began to take shape.
-The biggest salvo was made on July 3, 1995, when IRL officials announced that the top 25 drivers in IRL points would be guaranteed starting positions in the 1996 Indy 500.
+The biggest salvo was made on July 3, 1995, when IRL officials announced that the top 25 drivers in IRL points would be guaranteed starting positions in the 1996 Indy 500 (see 25/8 Rule and locked-in entries).